-All students have the right to appeal a decision made regarding an application for illness/misadventure, malpractice, or an assessment task result.
-A student must submit an Assessment Appeal Application Form to the relevant Head Teacher, depending on the nature of the appeal https://kingsgrovn-h.schools.nsw.gov.au/content/dam/doe/sws/schools/k/kingsgrovn-h/downloads/2024/Assessment_Appeal_Application_Form.pdf.
+All students have the right to appeal a decision made regarding an application for illness/misadventure, malpractice, an invalid or unreliable task, or an assessment task result.
+A student must submit an Assessment Appeal Application Form to the relevant Head Teacher, depending on the nature of the appeal https://kingsgrovn-h.schools.nsw.gov.au/content/dam/doe/sws/schools/k/kingsgrovn-h/downloads/2024/Assessment Appeal Application Form.pdf.